smartlocalai2025-cyber/smartlocalusaversion3/SETUP-GUIDE.md

    - More RAM for larger models
    - SSD for faster model loading

-Your local AI server is now ready to power exciting new features in your SMARTLOCAL.AI webapp! 🎉
+Your local AI server is now ready to power exciting new features in your Morrow.AI webapp! 🎉